Bee-Mar/mmpm/README.md

 ## `-e` or `--enhance-mmpm`

 This command line option takes no additional arguments.
-The version available on the GitHub repo is check against the one currently installed.
+The version available on the GitHub repo is checked against the one currently installed.
 If there is a newer version available, the user is prompted to install the newest version.
 If accepted, the repository is cloned, and the installation process is executed for the user.